 - quantitative analysis the incorporates the findings from the prior tests

 The primary advantage of triangulation designs is the ability to find agreement and validation of results through various research methods.
 If different research methods come to the same conclusion, the researcher can be more confident in the results.
 It is more likely they are truly a reflection of what is actually happening and not a reflection of the method of testing used to gather the data.

 The primary advantage of triangulation designs is the ability to find agreement and validation of results through various research methods.

 Balance Between Methods

-The qualitative research methodology focuses on stories, exploration, contextualizing, introspection and theory construction.
-It uses small sample sizes and in-depth study of single occurrences.
+The qualitative research methodology focuses on stories, exploration, contextualizing, introspection, and theory construction.
+It uses small sample sizes and in-depth studies of single occurrences.
 On the other hand, quantitative research focuses on large groups, trends, and patterns.